RosettaCommons/documentation/ConfChangeMover.md

 Menv_tm_proj 2.019
 cen_hb 1
 ```
-CCM Stage1 requires dihedral constraints (automatically derived) and any other constraints to perform rigid-body movements of SSEs.
+Stage1 requires dihedral constraints (automatically derived) and any other constraints to perform rigid-body movements of SSEs.
 Below how to add the corresponding weight terms in the XML file:
 ```xml
          <ScoreFunction name="&string" weights="&string" >
                 <Reweight scoretype="dihedral_constraint" weight="1" />